 In order to have a chance of combatting the climate crisis, we need to eliminate fossil fuel use in the next one to two decades.
 Burning fossil fuels (typically oil or gas) to provide heating, cooling, and hot water in buildings can be a significant source of air pollution and greenhouse gas emissions.

 We worked with Bickerdike Redevelopment Corp in Chicago to electrify their La Paz Place Apartments, home to 44 families with incomes below 30% of the Chicago average.
 All building equipment and systems that use natural gas were upgraded to use electricity.
 Each household was upgraded with a new high-efficiency heat pump for space heating and cooling, a new programmable thermostat, and a new electric stove.
-Common areas were be upgraded with heat pumps for water heaters and clothes dryers.
+Common areas were upgraded with heat pumps for water heaters and clothes dryers.
 Full electrification of La Paz Place is estimated to reduce energy by 61% and save residents an annual $11,300 in utility costs.
 After completing upgrades, Elevate began monitoring indoor air quality and energy use.
 In addition, we are working with Bickerdike to provide consulting advice on how to integrate solar and demand response strategies at the property.
 Read more about the project.

 Deep Retrofit Packages to Cut Carbon Emissions